Login

 useSessionPollerTracking

 Returns an array of [signal, reset function, sessionPoller instance].
-The hook re-renders the component each time the client emits a signal.
+The hook re-renders the component each time the poller emits a signal.

 import { useSessionPoller, useSessionPollerTracking } from 'hds-react';